MapsPeople/docs/README.md

   parent: teleportation
   nav_weight: 1
   published: true
-  date: 2019-07-10
+  date: 2019-09-29
-  last_modified_at: 2019-07-12
+  last_modified_at: 2019-09-30
   ---
   ```

-4. Update the `date:` to today's date (perhaps using [a handy Snippet in VS Code](https://marketplace.visualstudio.com/items?itemName=jsynowiec.vscode-insertdatestring))
+4. Update the `date:` to today's date (perhaps using [a handy Snippet in VS Code](https://marketplace.visualstudio.com/items?itemName=jsynowiec.vscode-insertdatestring) or [Atom](https://atom.io/packages/date))
 5. `last_modified_at` is optional.
 If left empty, it won't be rendered on the tutorial-page.
 6. The new tutorial is automatically displayed on the guide's start page when the front matter is configured correctly.
 7. Navigate to your new tutorial to check it out.